 UNL Identity Management reserves the right to review services to ensure they comply with these requirements, or appoint a third party to do so.
 Services found to be violating this policy may be disabled until they are brought into compliance with this policy.
 Before taking that step, UNL Identity Management will attempt to work with the service owner to determine whether mitigating controls can be put in place to remediate the identified issues until such time as the service can be brought into compliance.

-If you have any questions as to whether or how this policy applies to your specific server or service, please contact Brett Bieber, UNL Identity Management Coordinator or the UNL Security Team at email@example.com.
+If you have any questions as to whether or how this policy applies to your specific server or service, please contact Brett Bieber, Director of Security Engineering or the ITS Security Team at firstname.lastname@example.org.

 Responsible Executive(s): Chief Information Officer